jrwdexter/dotfiles/README.md

 * Type `{Superkey}+?` to view hotkey options
   * On windows, the superkey is the windows button

+## Other tools

+Other tools can be found under `bin/`.
+These tools should be executable, and allow for some things I find helpful, for example sound switching and network switching via `rofi`.

 ### Dependancies (required)

+**Supporting Libraries**
+* lub-pam-git (allows usage of lock screen passwords, provided `liblua.so` is in path - eg. in `/usr/lib`)

 **Default Programs from rc.lua**
 *Note: You do not need to select these, but if you do not, you will have to change default programs in `rc.lua`*